Phineas and Ferb: Conception

 Drawn on butcher paper, this first drawing of Phineas began a rapid growth of characters and the outline of the artistic style.

 While attending the University of Southern California, Povenmire started a daily comic strip called Life Is a Fish, and received money from the sale of its related merchandise.
 He eventually dropped out and started drawing people on street corners to make a living, until he was finally called by Tommy Chong to work on a short bit of animation in the film Far Out Man.
 Povenmire began to take up animation professionally, working on shows such as Teenage Mutant Ninja Turtles.
 Marsh had become a vice president of sales and marketing for a computer company until he "freaked out" and decided to quit.
 His friend helped him put together a portfolio and enter the animation business.

-Povenmire and Marsh started working across from each other as layout artists on The Simpsons.
+Povenmire and Marsh started working across from each other as layout artists on the Fox primetime series The Simpsons.
 The two bonded over mutual tastes in humor and music, becoming fast friends.
 They continued their working relationship as a writing team on the Nickelodeon series Rocko's Modern Life, where they conceived the idea for their own series.
 While eating dinner at a Wild Thyme restaurant in South Pasadena, Povenmire drew a quick sketch of a "triangle kid" on butcher paper.
 He tore it out and called Marsh that night to report, "Hey, I think we have our show".
 The triangle doodle sparked rapid development of characters and designs.
 Povenmire decided that his sketch "looked like a Phineas," and named Ferb after a friend who "owns more tools than anyone in the world".
 The creators based their character designs on angular shapes in homage to Tex Avery, an animator and director for MGM and Warner Bros., adding geometric shapes to the backgrounds for continuity.